 18. Down Jacket or Synthetic Jacket

 For early mornings or when you’re finished backpacking for the day, your insulation piece is critical (and we often sleep in ours for extra warmth).
 A lightweight down jacket is the ultimate in terms of warmth-to-weight ratio and packability, while synthetic-insulated jackets won’t stuff down as small but insulate better when wet.
-Our favorite overall down jacket is the Arc’teryx Cerium LT, which is extremely well built, comfortable, warm, and impressively light and compressible.
+Our favorite overall down jacket is the Patagonia Down Sweater, which is extremely versatile, well-built, and durable.

 Baselayers often get overlooked, but they are an easy and compact way to add warmth while hiking or in your tent.
-Most baselayers are made of either ultra soft and odor resistant merino wool, or durable but less comfortable (and less expensive) polyester.
-Our top pick for 2018 is the Smartwool NTS Mid 250 Zip T, which is warm, soft, moisture wicking, odor repelling, and even UPF 50+.
+Most baselayers are made of either ultra-soft and odor-resistant merino wool, or durable but less comfortable (and less expensive) polyester.
+Our top pick for 2019 is the Smartwool Merino 250 1/4-Zip, which is warm, soft, moisture-wicking, odor-repelling, and even UPF 50+.
 Put simply, that layer pretty much does it all.

 20. Trekking Poles

 We’re seeing more and more trekking poles on the trail, and it’s no secret why.
 This simple addition to your backpacking kit takes a lot of pressure off your knees and feet and makes hiking easier overall.
 Take your pick between folding and telescoping options, aluminum and carbon, and foam and cork grips.
-Our top choice for 2018 is the Black Diamond Alpine Carbon Cork, an impressively high-quality pole that strikes a nice balance between weight and durability.
+Our top choice for 2019 is the Black Diamond Trail Ergo Cork, an impressively high-quality pole that strikes a nice balance between comfort and durability.

 Again, sunglasses are largely about personal preference and the conditions, but many backpackers do wear them.
 Eyewear can help when it’s bright, do a nice job at keeping dirt out of your eyes when it’s windy, and are almost mandatory when spending extended periods of time near snow or on glaciers.
 Options range from casual to multi-sport, with brands like Oakley, Smith, and Native leading the charge.
 And if you have the budget, polarized glasses do a really nice job of reducing glare, particularly on water and snow.